Conscientiousness: Academic and workplace performance

 Agreeableness and emotional stability may also be important, particularly in jobs that involve a significant amount of social interaction.

 Of all manager/leader types, top executives show the lowest level of rule-following, a conscientious trait.
-Conscientiousness is not always positively related to job performance, sometimes the opposite is true.
-Being too conscientious could lead to taking too much time to making urgent decisions and to working too attached to the rules and lack innovation.
+Conscientiousness is not always positively related to job performance; sometimes the opposite is true.
+Being too conscientious could lead to taking too much time in making urgent decisions and to being too attached to the rules and lacking innovation.

 Subjective well-being

-A 2008 meta-analysis found that conscientiousness has a positive relationship with subjective well-being, particularly satisfaction with life, so highly conscientious people tend to be happier with their lives than those who score low on this trait.
+A 2008 meta-analysis found that conscientiousness has a positive relationship with subjective well-being, particularly satisfaction with life.
+Highly conscientious people tend to be happier with their lives than those who score low on this trait.

-Although conscientiousness is generally seen as a positive trait to possess, recent research has suggested that in some situations it may be harmful for well-being.
-In a prospective study of 9570 individuals over four years, highly conscientious people suffered more than twice as much if they became unemployed.
+Although conscientiousness is generally seen as a positive trait to possess, research suggests that in some situations it may be harmful for well-being.
+In a prospective study of 9,570 people over four years, highly conscientious people suffered more than twice as much if they became unemployed.
 The authors suggested this may be due to conscientious people making different attributions about why they became unemployed, or through experiencing stronger reactions following failure.
 This finding is consistent with perspectives which see no trait as inherently positive or negative, but rather the consequences of the trait being dependent on the situation and concomitant goals and motivations.

 Problematic life outcomes

-Low conscientiousness has been linked to antisocial and criminal behaviors, as well as unemployment, homelessness, and imprisonment.
+Low conscientiousness is linked to anti-social behavior, blue-collared crimes, and crimes of passion, as well as unemployment and homelessness.
 Low conscientiousness and low agreeableness taken together are also associated with substance use disorders.
-People low in conscientiousness have difficulty saving money and have different borrowing practices than conscientious people.
+People low in conscientiousness have difficulty saving money and their risky borrowing practices make them fall prey to subprime and predatory lending more often than conscientious people.
 High conscientiousness is associated with more careful planning of shopping trips and less impulse buying of unneeded items.
-Conscientiousness has been found to be positively correlated with business and white-collar crime.
+While conscientiousness is generally linked to a lower level of anti-social behaviour, it is not always the case, and conscientiousness is not always negatively correlated with criminality.
+It has been shown that conscientiousness is positively correlated with business, white-collared, and premeditated criminal behavior.